Risk Mitigation

 In extreme scenarios involving data errors or exploits, markets can be set to accept only reduce-only or limit orders.

-Pingu liquidity pools also come with their own set of risk mitigation measures.
+Pingu liquidity vaults also come with their own set of risk mitigation measures.

 Dynamic Deposit/Withdraw Costs

-Liquidity providers who want to deposit or withdraw from the pool will pay a tax if the pool buffer and total trader unrealized profit or losses are in their favor.
+Liquidity providers who want to deposit or withdraw from the vault will pay a tax if the vault stability fund and total trader unrealized profit or losses are in their favor.
 This is to maintain expected value neutrality and prevent liquidity sniping, like depositing right before a large trader loss occurs to scoop up the loss.

-A Pool Deposit Cost (PDC) applies if total trader unrealized P/L minus the buffer balance is < 0.
+A Vault Deposit Cost (VDC) applies if total trader unrealized P/L minus the balance is < 0.
 Given an Amount to deposit:

-Similarly, a Pool Withdrawal Cost (PWC) applies if total trader unrealized P/L minus the buffer balance is > 0.
+Similarly, a Vault Withdrawal Cost (PWC) applies if total trader unrealized P/L minus the stability fund balance is > 0.
 Given an Amount to withdraw:

-Since anyone can trade and anyone can participate in the pools, a risk arises where a user can both make trades and provide liquidity to get back some of their trading losses.
+Since anyone can trade and anyone can participate in the vaults, a risk arises where a user can both make trades and provide liquidity to get back some of their trading losses.

-To mitigate this risk scenario, Pingu pools have a buffer.
+To mitigate this risk scenario, Pingu vaults have a stability fund.

-When a trader makes a loss, it is sent to the buffer which then streams it to the pool at an adjustable rate, currently 100% in around 30 minutes.
-The buffer stream is sent in equal share to all pool participants.
+When a trader makes a loss, it is sent to the stability fund which then streams it to the vault at an adjustable rate, currently 100% in around 30 minutes.
+The stability fund stream is sent in equal share to all vault participants.

-When a trader makes a win, it is first paid from the buffer, then from the pool if the buffer is not enough to cover it.
+When a trader makes a win, it is first paid from the stability fund, then from the vault if the stability fund is not enough to cover it.

 Last updated